 In Santa Monica, Lyft offers bikes that cost $1 to start and $0.34 per minute.
 Other parts of town have different bike rental services.

 Unfortunately, there are large areas of Los Angeles that are not covered by the bus, Metro light rail, or scooters.
 Or, maybe you’re in a hurry.
 It’s inevitable that you’ll need to use an Uber or Lyft at some point.

 To mitigate the cost, you can use Uber Pool, where they pick up other passengers going the same direction.
 But, the commute time can explode if you’re unlucky.
 I found that I would get mildly car-sick sitting in the tiny back seat of an Uber for too long, so I tended to avoid Uber pool.
 On the other hand, if Uber can’t find other riders for your car pool, you still pay the low rate and rid alone.

 Uber also now offers Express Pool, another way to save money by having set pickup points.
 You’ll need to do a little walking, but you save money as a result.

 What I would often do is combine different transportation methods.
 For example, I might take Uber to a business meeting, then take the bus back to save money.

-The other thing I did was carpool, or more accurately, mooch rides from other people.
 There was a huge side benefit to this: I got to spend quality time with people (a rare thing in Los Angeles).
 Sometimes I got rides from friends and was able to catch up, a great use of otherwise wasted driving time.
 Other times, I got a ride back from an event or dinner from someone I had just met, so I got to know someone new!
 This was a very cool side-effect of sharing rides!